iChris4/dolphinXR/Readme.md

 Linux, macOS, and recent Android devices.
 It's licensed under the terms of the GNU General Public License, version 2 or later (GPLv2+).

-This fork adds OpenXR support to Dolphin so users can play in VR on supported Windows builds and was developed with the use of AI tools.
+This fork adds OpenXR support to Dolphin so users can play in VR on Windows, desktop Linux, and standalone Meta Quest headsets, and was developed with the use of AI tools.

+* **Windows** — VR runs on the Direct3D 11, Direct3D 12, Vulkan, and OpenGL
+  backends with any OpenXR runtime (SteamVR, Oculus/Meta Link, VDXR, etc.).
+* **Linux** — VR runs on the Vulkan and OpenGL backends and requires a working system OpenXR runtime such as Monado or SteamVR.
+* **Meta Quest** — a standalone Android build (Quest 2, Quest 3, Quest 3S, and
+  Quest Pro) renders natively in the headset on the Vulkan and OpenGL ES backends, with OpenXR controller support.

 Please read the [FAQ](https://dolphin-emu.org/docs/faq/) before using Dolphin.